Redbourn Neighbourhood Plan is going to Referendum on Thursday 4th May

 Redbourn Local Green Space Assessment (April 2022) (PDF, 6.2 Mb)

 Agendas and Minutes

-Issues discussed and decisions made at Neighbourhood Plan meetings are recorded in agenda's and minutes which can be found in our council Meetings Calendar.
-Here you will find all papers associated with each meeting linked to the calendar entry.
+Issues discussed and decisions made at Neighbourhood Plan meetings are recorded in agenda's and minutes which can be found in our document management system (DMS).

 Neighbourhood Plan Terms of Reference

 To find out more about what the Neighbourhood Plan working party is responsible for click on the terms of reference document below